 Karon Temple Market, Phuket, is more than a night market—it’s where local culture, island life, and street food come alive after dark.
 Under warm tropical skies, visitors enjoy Thai flavours, handmade crafts, live music, and a welcoming community vibe near Wat Kitti Saram.
 It’s an unforgettable evening for food lovers, families, and culture seekers alike.
 Explore Phuket tour packages from Pickyourtrail for a hassle-free travel experience in 2026.

-No entry is free; vendors charge only for food or items you buy.
+Entry is free; you only pay for food and items you purchase.

 Evenings (6–10 PM) are best — especially Thursday through Sunday when stalls are fullest.